thednp/domparser/README.md

 * the script properly handles `CustomElement`s, UI Library components, and even camelCase tags like `clipPath` or attributes like `preserveAspectRatio`;
 * the current implementation does provide basic sanitization, by default all values are sanitized and all tags and attributes are allowed, but it all comes to you to implement the best and most secure application you are required to develop;
 * if you encounter any issue, please report it [here](https://github.com/thednp/domparser/issues), thanks!

+## Backstory
+I've recently created some tools to generate SVG components for [VanJS](https://github.com/thednp/vite-plugin-vanjs-svg) and other tools, and I noticed my "hello world" app bundle was 102Kb and looking into the dependencies, I found that the parser and tooling was all bundled in my app client side code and I thought: that's not good.
+Then I immediately started to work on this thing.

+The result: bundle size 10Kb, render time significantly faster.

 ## License